logicalclocks/hopsworks/docs/admin/oauth2/create-client.md

 identity provider can be found [here](./create-okta-client.md).

-After acquiring the _client id_ and _client secret_ create the client in Hopsworks by giving it a name (the name will be used in the login page) as shown in the figure below.
+After acquiring the _client id_ and _client secret_ create the client in Hopsworks by giving it a name (the name will be used in the login page as an alternative login method) as shown in the figure below.

 <figure>
   <a  href="../../../assets/images/admin/oauth2/register-app.png">